-The actuarial valuation discount rate for the Fund was 7.25% for the period ending June 30, 2021.
-However, LASERS seeks to achieve a long-term actuarial assumed rate of return that is 35 basis points greater than the discount rate in order to account for the expected cost of gain-sharing which is allocated to the Experience Account to fund future permanent benefit increases.
+The actuarial valuation discount rate for the Fund was 7.25% for the period ending June 30, 2023.
+However, LASERS seeks to achieve a long-term actuarial assumed rate of return that is 35 basis points greater than the discount rate in order to account for the expected cost of gain-sharing which is allocated to the Experience Account to fund future cost-of-living adjustments (COLAs).